After 15 hours of research evaluating 115 products, we picked Vega One Organic All-in-One Shake as our top choice.

 Vegan protein powders get nutrients from peas, peanuts, pumpkin, hemp, chia seeds, and other nutritional powerhouses.
 If you don’t eat nuts or seeds, look for a vegan protein powder made from rice.

 With so many vegan options available, you might be wondering which one is best for your nutritional needs.
 We’ll help you decide with our detailed list of the best vegan protein powders below.
-Spoiler alert: all of them taste great!
+Spoiler alert: all of them taste great (well, great for protein powder).

 Naturally sweetened rather than flavored with Stevia.
 Allergy-friendly formula contains no gluten, dairy, or soy.